api3dao/oev-docs/docs/dapps/oev-rewards/best-practices.md

 :::

-The second way to attract OEV searchers and maximize OEV Rewards is to increase revenue.
+The second way to attract OEV searchers and maximize OEV Rewards is to increase incentives.
 For example, a lending platform that pays 10% of the position size as a liquidation reward will attract more attention than one that pays 5%.
-Similarly, a perpetual derivative exchange that properly uses Api3 data feeds is likely to yield a significant amount of OEV Rewards.
+Similarly, a perpetual derivative exchange that uses Api3 data feeds as intended is likely to yield a significant amount of OEV Rewards.

 ::: info 💰 Financial